HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

-# Configuring an External Database for DAM
+# Configure External Database for DAM

 The Digital Asset Management (DAM) uses an internal **PostgreSQL** service as its default persistence backend.
 This guide explains how to utilize an external PostgreSQL database from a cloud provider or self-hosted environment.